 SA OFF ROAD CAR RACING CHAMPIONSHIP…PRESENTED BY ABSA

-The Toyota Dealer 400, the second last round of the SA Off Road Car Racing Championship…presented by Absa, will be run in the Lydenburg area on October 24 and 25 and has attracted a star entry in both the Production and Special Vehicle categories.
+There will be added interest in the Special Vehicle battle on the Toyota Dealer 400, round seven of the SA Off Road Car Racing Championship…presented by Absa that will take place in the Lydenburg area on October 24 and 25.

 The Toyota Dealer 400 gets underway at 13:00 on Friday, October 24 with a 36km Prologue to determine starting positions for Saturday’s main event.
 The Prologue starts and finishes at the Badfontein Boere Saal at Kwena Dam.